Dominator008/Thrust/README.md

-# kRnel #
+# Thrust #

-A small 64-bit, Multiboot kernel written in Rust.
+A small 64-bit, Multiboot 1.6 compliant kernel written in Rust and assembly.

 ## Dependencies ##
 #### Build ####